jromers/k8s-ol-howto/prometheus-nfs/README.md

 ext-nfs-client-provisioner-769f9fcdd7-cpq4h   1/1       Running   0          1d
 ext-nfs-client-provisioner-769f9fcdd7-lpdhb   1/1       Running   0          1d
 ```
 For the sake of simplicity, I did not pay much attention to the NFS permissions.
 In real production environments you should set proper UID and GID mappings between containers and NFS share.
-In my NFS server (with /export/kubernetes/devtest)  I have the following directory permissions:
+On my NFS server (with /export/kubernetes/devtest)  I have the following directory permissions:
 ```
 # ls -l /export/kubernetes/
 total 4